fz172/fanfly/_posts/2025-06-28-firewall_forward_wiring.md

 ### Battery ground

-One last wire I haven't connected is this #12 guage battery ground.
+One last wire I haven't connected is this #12 gauge battery ground.
 This is not the lug from battery negative pole.
 That one are already connected to the airframe.

 I think this one should also go to the air frame for grounding.
 I am not sure if it can be anywhere on the air frame or has to be the same place where the battery lug are grounded.
 I plan to just put a new hole near this wire and connect it with a AN4 bolt.